 5 – Luiton Walkie Talkies 2 Way Radio BaoFeng Radio Series UV-5RH

-Here we have another amateur handheld walkie talkie radio with 128 memory channels and 3 adjustable power settings for your pleasure.
-Choose between 8, 4 or 1 watt, this programmable amateur radio has a frequency of 65 to 108 Mhz.
+Last in our review, we have another amateur handheld walkie talkie radio with 128 memory channels and 3 adjustable power settings for your pleasure.
+It allows you to choose between 8, 4 or 1 watt output.
+In addition, this programmable amateur radio offers a frequency of 65 to 108 Mhz.

-You can choose to customize channel names to make it easy to recognize, and also program the boot display and others with the included cable and your PC.
+You can choose to customize channel names to make it easy to recognize when you communicate with hams.
+You can also program the boot display and others with the included cable and your PC.
 You can select between broadband or narrowband and the rest of the features are also dual functioning.

-The small design makes this option portable and easy to transport.
-The small product size doesn’t hinder its ability to have tons of features including dual band selection, battery-saving mode, VOX, flashlight and keypad lock.
+The small design of this handheld ham radio makes it portable and easy to transport.
+As such, you’re able to use it anywhere if you want to communicate with your fellow hams.
+Nevertheless, the small product size doesn’t hinder its ability to have tons of features including dual band selection, battery saving mode, VOX feature, flashlight and keypad lock.

-- Due to buildings and edifices in the city, you can get a distance of only 2-4 km as opposed to 6-10 km in open spaces.
+- Due to buildings and edifices in the city, ham radio operators or hams can get a distance of only 2-4 km as opposed to 6-10 km in open spaces.

-- Low, mid, and high power output lets you customize the ham radio for distance purposes.
+- Low, mid, and high power output lets you customize the portable ham radio for distance purposes.

-- Comes with dual display, and dual standby as well as dual band functions.
+- Comes with dual display, dual standby as well as dual band functions.

 - Small size